Visual Modality Prompt for Adapting Vision-Language Object Detectors: Introduction

-In this paper, we propose ModPrompt, a visual prompt strategy to adapt vision-language ODs in the input space to new visual modalities without sacrificing zero-shot knowledge of the detector.
+In this paper, we propose ModPrompt, a visual prompt strategy to adapt vision-language ODs in the input space to new visual modalities without sacrificing zero-shot knowledge of the vision-language detector.
 ModPrompt is a detector-agnostic encoder-decoder visual prompt strategy that can easily be integrated with any VLM detector, regardless of the detector's backbone type.
-Inspired by Task residuals~\cite{yu2023task}, we also introduced an inference-friendly variation of our method with learnable text embeddings.
-We demonstrated that the combination of task residuals with our ModPrompt, improves the performance of the detector, across different modalities while retaining the model's original zero-shot knowledge.
-To the best of our knowledge, this is the first work to adapt state-of-the-art VLM-based OD models to new modalities.
-Furthermore, ModPrompt is validated on two state-of-the-art VLM ODs, Grounding DINO and YOLO-World, and across three datasets and two different visual modalities, infrared and depth.
+We also introduce an inference-friendly residual mechanism named Modality Prompt Decoupled Residual (MPDR) capable of adapting the learnable text embeddings with the ModPrompt loss, while preserving full knowledge of the model due to the decoupled embedding parameters.
+We demonstrate that the combination of MPDR with ModPrompt, improves the performance of the detector across different modalities while retaining the original zero-shot knowledge, both in the vision and language components.
+To the best of our knowledge, this is the first work that focuses on adapting state-of-the-art VLM-based OD models to new modalities.
+Furthermore, ModPrompt is validated on two state-of-the-art VLM ODs, Grounding DINO and YOLO-World, and across two widely used visual modalities, infrared and depth.

 \textbf{Our main contributions can be summarized as follows.}